YAKEcloud/yake/docs/docs/guides/registryOverwrite.md

   public.ecr.aws: myregistry.io/public.ecr.aws
   registry.eu-central-1.aliyuncs.com: myregistry.io/registry.eu-central-1.aliyuncs.com
 ```
 Replacements look only for the *prefix* of the full repository path.
 Wildcards or other expressions are currently not supported, so certain mirror layouts would require a very lengthy replacement map.
-We recommend to follow a structure simlar to the one above, so one project or folder or subfolder for each upstream registry, and inside of that the same structure as the original registry uses.
+We recommend to follow a structure similar to the one above, so one project or folder or subfolder for each upstream registry, and inside of that the same structure as the original registry uses.

 ## Replacement mechanism examples